ShaoyiLu/CSE701FinalProject/README.md

 ## Private Parameters

 - **bool isNegative**: Indicates whether a BigInt represents a negative number.
 Defaults to `false`, meaning the number is positive or zero.
 - **vector<int64_t> number**: Used to store integers of arbitrary length.
 Each element represents a single digit in the range 0 to 9, stored in reverse order for operations to be performed in the normal way, that is, from the ones digit to the most significant digit.
-Using `int64_t` ensures flexibility for future expansion or operations involving larger numeric ranges.

 ## Private Method